Essential Guide To Exploring The Flinders Ranges And Outback

 Best Time To Visit The Flinders Ranges

-The temperatures during the Winter months range from 17-18 degrees Celsius.
-This makes visiting between the months of June to August the ideal time for trekking and exploration.
-With a higher likelihood of rain, the creeks and waterbeds have a higher chance of being full and attracting wildlife.
+With a higher likelihood of rain, the creeks and waterbeds have a chance of being full and attracting wildlife.
 The abundance of wildlife includes species such as galahs, western grey kangaroos, emus and dingoes.
 Additionally, the sunrises and sunsets are spectacular!
 The skies are coloured with hues of pinks, reds and yellows.
-However, mornings and nights can be very cold, with temperatures dropping to around 3 degrees Celsius.
+However, mornings and nights can be very cold, with temperatures dropping to around 3 degrees Celsius, making for a perfect cosy evening.

 Spring is the best time to visit the Flinders Ranges.
-Between the months of September and November, the Ikara-Flinders Ranges are covered in wildflowers.
+Between September and November, the Ikara-Flinders Ranges are covered in wildflowers.
 Thanks to the rain from the Winter season, the landscape is scattered with bursts of colour amid the native plants and trees.
 The average temperature ranges between highs of 22-30 degrees Celsius and lows of 7-14 degrees Celsius.
 If you are lucky, you might catch a glimpse of a Mama Emu with her flock of chicks, flocks of migrating birds and parrots a plenty!

 Top 5 Reasons to Visit The Flinders Ranges